James Debbah: Club career

 Born in Monrovia, Debbah began his professional football career with the Liberian squad Mighty Barrolle in 1984.
-In 1989, he left Liberia for Union Douala ofeason.
+In 1989, he left Liberia for Union Douala off-season.
 In 1990, Debbah moved 1991, Debbah moved up to the Ligue 1 squad Monaco and played the UEFA Cup Winners' Cup finals, then the year later he moved to Olympique Lyonnais.
-In 1995, moved across Ligue 1 to OGC Nice, where he played until 1997.
+In 1995, moved across Ligue 1 to OGC Nice, where he played until 1997, during which time he helped them win the 1996–97 Coupe de France.
 In that year, Debbah moved to Belgian League side Anderlecht.
 He moved back to Ligue 1 for one season with Paris Saint-Germain in 1998.
 After leaving Paris Saint-Germain, Debbah moved to Süper Lig side Ankaragücü for the 1998 and 1999 seasons then to Greek side Iraklis.
 Debbah moved to Al-Jazeera Club in Abu Dhabi, United Arab Emirates, in 2001 and then to Muharraq Club in Muharraq, Bahrain, in 2003.
 In 2008, four years after leaving Muharraq Club, he moved to the Indonesia Super League with PKT Bontang for one season.